henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 \
 *🔭 I’m currently working on ... :*

-Shoot the Bird and FiniteDifference engine for derivatives pricing under SABR and Avellaneda.
+Shoot-the-Bird and FiniteDifference engine for derivatives pricing under SABR and Avellaneda.
 Other AI projects coming up later this year

 \